 The United States is leading the way in traceable cotton production.
 Implementation of research and technology at every stage enhances fiber properties and minimizes the environmental footprint of U.S. cotton.
-Federal agencies such as the EPA, FDA and OSHA ensure that U.S. cotton is produced in a regulated and reported manner, including publicly available data for on-field inputs.
-The USDA Agricultural Marketing Service uses Permanent Bale Identification to identify U.S. cotton along the supply chain.
-Throughout the Cotton Belt from the field to the mill, U.S. cotton is traceable, transparent, and efficient.
+Federal agencies such as the EPA, FDA and OSHA ensure that cotton is produced in a regulated and reported manner, including publicly available data for on-field inputs.* The USDA Agricultural Marketing Service uses Permanent Bale Identification to identify U.S. cotton along the supply chain.
+Throughout the Cotton Belt, from the gin to the mill, U.S. cotton is traceable, transparent and efficient.

-The production cycle begins with seed from the cotton gin.
-Farmers select seed varieties based on growth region, yield and desired fiber properties.
+Farmers select seed varieties based on location, yield and desired fiber properties.
 This is where the traceable journey begins.
 Farmers know the variety, seed amount and acreage they plant.
 Cotton is typically planted in the spring and harvested in the fall.

-Once the cotton boll matures, the cotton lint, which is still attached to the seed, is harvested from the plant.
-Farmers wait for the boll to reach optimal maturity to optimize yield and fiber quality.
+Once the cotton boll matures, the seed cotton, which is cotton lint that is still attached to the seed, is harvested from the plant.
+Farmers wait for the boll to reach optimal maturity to maximize yield and fiber quality.
 In the U.S., cotton is harvested mechanically.
 Farmers utilize sophisticated cotton pickers that contain GPS equipment and software to track harvest location and yield.

-The harvested seed cotton is formed into a large brick-shaped unit called a cotton module.
-Modules are formed and stored on the cotton field and are later transported to the gin.
-Each module is labeled with an identification number that links it directly to the field and seed variety.
-Traditional modules yield about 14 bales of fiber, weighing 500 pounds each.
-New cotton harvest systems gaining use in the U.S. create round modules that have RFID tags embedded in the wrapping material.
-Modules are covered to protect them from weather elements in the field until ready to be transported to the cotton gin yard.
+The harvested seed cotton is formed into modules on the cotton field and later transported to the gin.
+Modules can be large rectangular units or round units.
+Each module is labeled with an identification number that links it directly to the farm.
+Round modules are formed aboard newer cotton harvest systems and have RFID tags embedded in the wrapping material.
+Modules are covered to protect them from the weather elements in the field until ready to be transported to the cotton gin yard.

 After ginning, cotton bales labeled with PBI tags are warehoused and ready for purchase.
 Cotton purchases are typically managed by merchants and co-ops.
 Once purchased, cotton bales are released and shipped to spinning mills.

 Upon arrival, the spinning mill warehouses bales by similar fiber properties.
 Fiber quality data are often sent electronically to the mill by the merchant or can be accessed by the PBI number in the USDA National Database.
 Bales are strategically placed in laydowns and spun into yarn.
-Cotton Incorporated’s Engineered Fiber Selection™ (EFS™) System can assist with cotton inventory management and optimizing laydown quality and consistency.
-With the PBI number and the EFS system, mills have the tools to trace U.S. cotton fiber from the field through the laydown opening line.
+Cotton Incorporated’s Engineered Fiber Selection™ (EFS™) System can assist with cotton inventory management and optimize laydown quality and yarn consistency.
+With the PBI number and the EFS system, mills have the tools to trace U.S. cotton from the gin through the laydown opening line.